New York Governor Proposes Progressive Tax Structure Targeting High-Value Second Homes

 Key Details

 The proposed legislation targets non-primary residences—specifically pieds-à-terre owned by out-of-state or international buyers.
-The framework submitted to Albany lawmakers outlines a progressive tax structure that initiates at a 4 percent rate for properties valued at $1 million.
-While the exact tiers for higher-valued properties remain under legislative review, the initial bracket captures a much broader segment of the New York City real estate market than the $5 million threshold previously floated by the Governor and Mayor Mamdani.
-The timeline for the measure is tied to the current state legislative session, requiring approval from both the State Assembly and Senate before it can be enacted into law.
+The framework submitted to Albany lawmakers outlines a two-tier progressive tax structure: 4 percent on properties valued above $1 million, and 6.5 percent on those valued above $5 million.
+The proposal is designed as a two-year temporary measure while the state works toward a permanent policy.
+The timeline for enactment is tied to the current state legislative session, requiring approval from both the State Assembly and Senate.

 Market Context